Trevahok/sugrfree-rest/README.md

 - docker - for containerization
 - kubernetes - for container orchestration
 - GKE - google kubernetes engine for hosted kubernetes client
+- heroku - for deployment

+### Custom Auth Framework

+- JWT based auth framework.
+- `LoginRequiredMiddleware` -  to protect and endpoint from unauthorized access.
+- `PermissionRequiredMiddleware` - to protect and endpoint from different levels of permissions based on role.
+- Different names for roles are specified on `constants.mjs` for internationalization.
+- `login` route takes the following as POST request body and returns a Token object
+    ```js
+    {
+        "name": "name",
+        "password" : "password",
+    }
+    ```
+- `register` route takes the following as a POST request body and returns UserId
+    ```js
+    {
+        "name": "name",
+        "password" : "password",
+        "email": "email@gmail.com",
+    }
+    ```
+- `name` has to be unique.
+- `Authorization` header contains the token used for Bearer Authorization.

 ### ControllerSet
 ---